project-imprimis/libprimis/doc/engine.md

 ## 2.5 World Level Format
 ---

-Because of the Imprimis engine's recursive octree geometry format, it is not practical to save levels in a standardized polygon soup format like GLTF.
+Because of the Libprimis engine's recursive octree geometry format, it is not practical to save levels in a standardized polygon soup format like GLTF.
-Instead, Imprimis saves levels in its own format, the general details of which are explained in this section.
+Instead, Libprimis saves levels in its own format, the general details of which are explained in this section.

 ### 2.5.1 Map Format Summary